harr1424/ListMaker-Android/README.md

 # ListMaker
-Android app demonstrating the use of a ViewModel to store LiveData displayed using a RecyclerView
+Android app demonstrating the use of a ViewModel and the Room library to store LiveData displayed using a RecyclerView

 ## Privacy Policy
 This application does not collect, store, or transmit any user data.